demonmax/quote-text/never too late.md

 Never too late
-====
->mastery is not about prefection.
+keep on ,output and receive feedback.  then you'll grown up rapidly.mastery is not about prefection.
 It's a journey,a process.

-####first

- keep on ,output and receive feedback.  then you'll grown up rapidly.

 ####process
 * ow 环境 节奏